 Teacher: I understand your concerns and I see the same things.
 But Jenny is just in first grade.
 It's very common for children of her age to confuse Bs and Ds.
 A few letter reversals at this grade level are completely normal.
 Let's see how she progresses with her reading over the next few months.
 So far she is doing well.
 She is learning her sight words and her fluency is on target.

 There are a lot of ideas floating around about what dyslexia is and looks like, but not all of them are true.
-Here are a few of the most common myths:
+Here are a few of the most common dyslexia myths:

-Dyslexia is a medical condition.
+- Dyslexia is a medical condition.

-Dyslexic people have a low intelligence level.
+- Dyslexic people have a low intelligence level.

-People with dyslexia see things backwards or in reverse.
+- People with dyslexia see things backwards or in reverse.

-Reversing letters and numbers is one of the earliest signs of dyslexia.
+- Reversing letters and numbers is one of the earliest signs of dyslexia.

-Dyslexic children will never learn to read.
+- Dyslexic children will never learn to read.

-Gifted children cannot have dyslexia.
+- Gifted children cannot have dyslexia.

-Dyslexia is a very rare disorder.
+- Dyslexia is a very rare disorder.

-A child will eventually outgrow their dyslexia.
+- A child will eventually outgrow their dyslexia.

 MYTH 1: Dyslexia is a medical condition.